J-Coke/Back-End-Project/README.md

 This endpoints of this project can be explored at https://jc-news-app.herokuapp.com/api

-The front end app built to use the endpoints of this project can be found here: https://jc-news.netlify.app
+The front end app which utilises the endpoints created in this project can be found here: https://jc-news.netlify.app

 ## Summary